graphql/graphql-spec/spec/Section 5 -- Validation.md

 - If {type} is an object type, return a set containing {type}
 - If {type} is an interface type, return the set of types implementing {type}
 - If {type} is a union type, return the set of possible types of {type}
+- If {type} is an intersection type:
+  - Let {memberTypes} be the set of abstract types defined by the intersection.
+  - Return the intersection of {GetPossibleTypes(memberType)} for each {memberType} of {memberTypes}.

 **Explanatory Text**